pavedroad-io/blueprints/microservices/ga/datamgr/docs/cheatsheet.md

 Build:

 Build provides a list of repositories, and a list of artfacts.
-Each artifact points to a docker file and includes the repository server to publish too.
+Each artifact points to a docker file and includes the repository server to publish to.

 It can also include a tagPolicy, if omitted, the git commit hash is used.